pslucas0212/dotNet7ForOpenShift/README.md

 my-web-app-ddfbd687b-9h5tf   1/1     Running     0          7m43s
 ```

-And we can see our deployments in our project
+And we can see our deployments in our project.
 ```
 % oc get deployments
 NAME         READY   UP-TO-DATE   AVAILABLE   AGE